-- Hold down the [LIGHT(STROBE)] key for 1 second, to activate the emergency S.O.S.
+- 1. Hold down the [MEM] key while turning the radio on to activate the emergency S.O.S.
 Strobe.
-The TX/BUSY LED will be on continuously or will flash the Morse Code S.O.S. message repeatedly. - 2.
+Once the radio comes on, the TX/BUSY LED will flash the Morse Code S.O.S. message repeatedly. - 2.
 The S.O.S. strobe function is interrupted when a signal is received or if the squelch control is turned so audio is heard from the speaker. - 3.
-To disable the S.O.S. strobe function, hold down the [LIGHT(STROBE)] key for 1 second again.
+To disable the S.O.S. strobe function, turn the radio off and back on again.